 Fit to Child

-This is Addison, she was borrowed from a friend because although she’s almost 6, she’s super petite and wanted to see how she would fit.
+I borrowed this model from a friend because although she’s almost 6, she’s super petite and wanted to see how she would fit.
 She’s two months from being 6 years old and is 40 lb. and 43″.
-Compare this to how Olivia fits and you can see how overall height means nothing for fit; so it’s always a good idea to try before you buy if at all possible.
-They’re the same height, but Olivia is on headrest position 4 and Addison needs position 1.
+Compare this to how our 4.5 year old model fits and you can see how overall height means nothing for fit; so it’s always a good idea to try before you buy if at all possible.
+They’re the same height, but our younger model is on headrest position 4 and this model needs position 1.
 This is on headrest position 2 though to demonstrate how not to use the booster.
 RECARO says a proper fit includes the child’s head being centered vertically between the top and bottom of the head restraint (pg.
 15).
 Had this been how she fit on position 1, she would not be able to use this booster yet.

 This booster is padded to the max in the bum area.
 There is a thick memory foam pad in the seat area that allows for a comfy ride.
 That combined with the EPS foam lined, deep head wings and torso support makes it a great place to nap without the worry of falling over and out of position.
 The kids haven’t gotten to use the booster for very long trips, but everyone keeps falling asleep so it must be pretty good.
 RECARO does claim to test their seats to the ADAC European side impact standards as there are no side impact standards in the US currently.
 It cannot be verified if it makes the seat safer, but it certainly does help with comfort!